EBI-Metagenomics/datagrabber/README.md

 ## Usage

 > [!NOTE]
-> If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
+> If you are new to Nextflow, please refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) on how to set-up Nextflow.
+Make sure to test your setup with `-profile test` before running the workflow on actual data.

 To run the pipeline, you need to provide an ENA study accession: